DrehanM/PintOperatingSystem/doc/project1.md

  ## Data Structures and Functions

  ```
  This function synchronizes all the file_operations.
-It receives which file_operation it needs to perform from syscall_handler.
+It receives which file_operation it needs to perform from syscall_handler and calls the respective function.
+This function consists of a switch statement where each case corresponds to one of the file_operations.
  static void file_operation_handler(__LIB_SYSCALL_NR_H file_operation) {}
  ```
- Below we describe how the file_operation_handler will perform each of the following file operations:
+ Below we describe the implementation of each of the file operations:
  ### Create
+ 	Function:
+	bool create(const char *file, unsiged initial_size){}

+ 	This function calls the filesys_create(const char *name, off_t initial_size) function in filesys.c.
+The parameters for filesys_create consist of the file name (*file) and file size (initial_size) provided by the user. create will return the

  ### Remove
+ 	Function:
+	bool remove(const char *file) {}

+	This function calls the filesys_o

  ### Open

  ### Filesize

  ### Read

  ### Write

  ### Seek

  ### Tell

  ### Close

  ## Algorithms